benjamin-dang/simple-shop-with-react/README.md

-# Simple Shop with React
+# Simple Shop with React - no Code Vibing

 This project will be a very basic Web Shop created with the follwing technilogies: